dokku/dokku/docs/deployment/methods/buildpacks.md

 ## Specifying a custom buildpack

 In certain cases you may want to specify a custom buildpack.
-While Dokku uses herokuish to support all the [official heroku buildpacks](https://github.com/gliderlabs/herokuish#buildpacks), it is possible that the buildpack detection does not work well for your application.
+While Dokku uses Herokuish to support all the [official Heroku buildpacks](https://github.com/gliderlabs/herokuish#buildpacks), it is possible that the buildpack detection does not work well for your application.
 As well, you may wish to use a custom buildpack to handle specific application logic.

 To use a specific buildpack, you can run the following Dokku command: